How would you handle a situation like this:

 Understanding State-Funded Benefits

-Nine U.S. states plus the District of Columbia offer or will soon offer some form of paid family leave benefits.
+As of this post, nine U.S. states plus the District of Columbia offer or will soon offer some form of paid family leave benefits.
 These states are California, Colorado, Connecticut, Massachusetts, New Jersey, New York, Oregon, Rhode Island, and Washington.

 If you have employee these states you should determine whether they’re eligible for benefits.
 It may be that only birthing parents are covered for disability coverage after they give birth.
 Or non-birthing parents may eligible for family leave, but not disability.
 In addition to the states listed above, there are many more with proposed parental leave bills in the pipeline.